patrickknabe/node-red-contrib-ui-digital-clock/README.md

 [MIT](LICENSE)

-## Miscellaneous
+## Projects

-Also take a look at my other dashboard items:
+Also take a look at my other dashboard projects:

 ### [node-red-contrib-ui-clock](https://github.com/patrickknabe/node-red-contrib-ui-clock)